Hola amigo! Du yu spik inglish?

-Nevertheless, if you want to follow courses in languages that are different from the five ones covered by this website, just stick to the University Finder, select the native country of your preferred language, and click on the links provided.
-Usually, you will find courses in many languages such as: Italian, Russian, Japanese and many more.
-If you don’t find them, just send an email to the contact of the university you are interested in, asking for courses in your preferred language (just don’t ask for Japanese courses to an Italian university, stick to the native country of that language).
+Nevertheless, if you want to follow courses in languages that are different from the five ones covered by this website, just stick to the university finder, select the native country of your preferred language, and click on the links provided.
+Usually, you will find courses in many local languages, such as: Italian, Russian, Japanese and many more.
+If you don’t find them, just send an email to the pinned contact of the university you are interested to, asking for available courses in your preferred language (just don’t ask for Japanese courses to an Italian university, stick to the native country of that language).

 Basic users (A)

 Basic users, defined by the letter A, represent the lowest level of language proficiency among the three categories.
 They are further divided into two subcategories: A1 and A2.

 A1 users are named “Breakthrough users” or “Beginner users”.
 They are able to interact with another person in a foreign language in a very basic way, provided that the interlocutor talks in a very slow and paced way.
 A1 users represent the lowest proficient users of the A group.

 A2 users are called “Waystage users” or “Elementary users”.
 They are proficient enough to understand common sentences and communicate routine-related topics.